dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 ```

 #### Ephemeral volumes suite
+1. Creates namespace `functional-test` where resources will be created.
+2. Creates Pods with one ephemeral inline volume each.
+3. Waits for Pods to be in the Ready state.
+4. Writes data to volume on each Pod.
+5. Verifies the checksum of the data.

+> This suite does not delete resources on success.

 To run ephemeral volume test suite, run the command:
 ```
-cert-csi functional-test ephemeral-volume --driver <driver-name> --attr ephemeral-config.properties --pods : Number of pods to create
+cert-csi functional-test ephemeral-volume --driver <driver-name> --attr ephemeral-config.properties --driver : Name of driver (e.g., csi-vxflexos.dellemc.com.
+Run `kubectl get csidriver` to see installed drivers) --pods : Number of pods to create
 --pod-name : To create pods with custom name
 --attr : CSI volume attributes file name
---fs-type: FS Type can be specified (ext4, xfs, etc. Default determined by driver.)
+--fs-type: FS Type can be specified (ext4, xfs, etc. Default determined by driver)
 ```
 Sample ephemeral-config.properties (key/value pair)